Author has written 1 story for Harry Potter.

 - "I need allies.".

 Hmm, sometimes you really need them.
 So, is Naruto trying to befriend and upgrade Kakashi, recover Tsunade?
-Is Harry Potter trying to get to know Amelia Bones, some neutral family heads(light families already love him).
+Is Harry Potter trying to get to know Amelia Bones, some neutral family heads(light families already love him)?
 No!
-Our protagonist decided to give his teenager friends all his family secret techniques, so in a couple of years they will achieve adults power level and will be moderately obliged to him.
+Our protagonist decided to give his teenage friends all his family secret techniques, so in a couple of years, they will achieve adults' power level and will be moderately obliged to him.

-"I need allies" is a trigger phrase for me, that makes sure that I will not review nor add to favourites the story.
+"I need allies" is a trigger phrase for me, that makes sure that I will not review nor add to favorites the story.

 - Patronus charm.

-"Dude, what the hell, it's one of the most important charms in story!"
+"Dude, what the hell, it's one of the most important charms in the story!"
 Yes, but I hate implications.
 It's purely defensive.
-When the crowd cheers, that dementors were fend off, I ask myself "What will they do next?"
+When the crowd cheers, that dementors were fended off, I ask myself "What will they do next?"
 There is no info about them being seriously harmed.
-So when the hero celebrates, I see dementors and imagine what are they doing in the same the same time - probably eating muggle's souls, as they were unable to attack wizards.
+So when the hero celebrates, I see dementors and imagine what are they doing at the same time - probably eating muggle's souls, as they were unable to attack wizards.

 - Childish insults.

 It always leaves a bad taste in my mouth, when I read it.
 Lack of decorum proves that HP is still a little boy, only now with too much power.
 Look at Dumbledore, how he insults.
 "Tom".
-You'll say that it isn't insult, it's Dark Lords name.
+You'll say that it isn't an insult, it's Dark Lord's name.
 But Dumbledore uses his name deliberately.
-Even in private meetings he says "Voldemort, don't fear his name".
-So why in battle, with so many witnessess is he saying Tom?
+Even in private meetings, he says "Voldemort, don't fear his name".
+So why in battle, with so many witnesses is he saying Tom?